Tr0ph1c/Game-Of-Life-using-functional-approach/README.md

 ## The imperative approach

 Written in the file `Imperative GOL.py`.
-Just open the script with python to start it. `python Imperative GOL.py`
+Just open the script with python to start it. `python "Imperative GOL.py"`
 - Grid where you can click to toggle cells
 - Step by step simulation with customizable tick rate
 - Count of local neighbors displayed on each cell